ScientificX/Functional-Reactive-Programming/README.md

 Project Status: Active as of June 2022.

-Resources citations are kept separate from the project readme.
-Check out the **[FRP Resources](https://gitlab.com/andersyr/frp-resources/-/blob/main/frp-resources-page.md)** page! 🎉
+Resource links and citations are kept separate: Check out the **[FRP Resources](https://gitlab.com/andersyr/frp-resources/-/blob/main/frp-resources-page.md)** page! 🎉

 ## Reading and Coding Group
 This repository has a subchannel within the [Functional Programming discord](https://discord.gg/EYyhYrr2gF).
 Regardless of your experience level, please feel free to join in on weekly reading goals, discussions, and the practices of FRP programming.